Incredibles 2 (soundtrack): Reception

 The album received mixed reviews from critics.
 Jonathan Broxton wrote "If you like big band jazz and large, swinging orchestras in the [John] Barry/[Henry] Mancini tradition, then a great deal of The Incredibles 2 will be very entertaining.
 But, looking at it objectively, there are still a few little niggling issues in the finished product which stop it from being genuinely great, as opposed to merely good."
 Anton Smit of Soundtrack World wrote "The score itself is not very innovative since it is a continuation of the music from the first movie, but with that said, it also introduces some new melodies using the same vibe of the predecessor, like the new Elastigirl theme.
 There is still room for melodies, amazing build-ups to climaxes and fantastic musical patterns in action sequences."

 Jim Patterson of MFiles wrote "Inevitably people will want to compare Incredibles 2 with the original score for The Incredibles since it made quite an impression with film music fans.
 In this respect the sequel as a stand alone album is perhaps just a tad disappointing against these high expectations.
-This is probably down to various factors outwith the control of the composer.
+This is probably down to various factors outside the control of the composer.
 The original score album benefitted from longer tracks of continuous music.
 The sequel with generally shorter tracks offers more disjointed listening.
 This is a less satisfying experience and one wonders if the album may have benefitted from having some tracks combined into suites or smaller groups."